Greginkansas/-openhab-openhab1wiki/Novelan-Luxtronic-heat-pump-binding.md

-Documentation of the Novelan / Luxtronic HeatPump binding Bundle
+Documentation of the Novelan/Luxtronic heat pump binding Bundle

 ## Introduction

 For installation of the binding, please see Wiki page [[Bindings]].

-This Binding was created for the Novelan Heatpump.
-Since the Novelan control unit is identical in construction to Luxtronic (Alpha Innotec) and Buderus Logamatic, this bundle can be used with all three of them
+This binding was originally created for the Novelan heat pump.
+Since the Novelan control unit is based on the Luxtronic 2 contol unit of Alpha Innotec, this binding should work with all heat pumps that use this typ of controller.

 ## Disclaimer